 The headmaster must've seen this.
 "You're afraid."

 He gave a slow nod.
-"As someone so familiar with the Templars, I'm sure you'll understand Master Vash's concerns regarding the safety of this enclave.
-We're responsible for the lives of hundreds of Aeons here—yourself among them—and it only takes one traitor to bring the downfall of us all."
+"As someone so familiar with the Templars, I'm sure you'll understand the Battlemaster's concerns.
+We're responsible for the lives of hundreds of Aeons here—yourself among them.
+It only takes one traitor to bring the downfall of us all."

 "He wore a black cloak," Nahlia said.
-"And he looked like someone from the south.
-But he didn't tell me anything else about himself.
-I suspected him because of the Templar's arrival in Dresden.
-It seemed too much of a coincidence."
+"And he looked like a Southerner.
+But he didn't tell me anything else about himself."

 Vash nodded.
 "Did he say what he wanted with us?"